fatih/koding-wiki/framework/list/KDListViewController.md

     :::coffeescript
     @listController.addItem input

 The `@listController.addItem input` line basically creates a new list item based on the itemClass.
-The `addItem()` method is described at the beginning of the, basically here `input` is saved to the internal "data" variable.
+The `addItem()` method is described at the beginning of the, basically here `input` is the first argument.
+If we ommit any other arguments, than coffeescript assumes these as `null`.
+This means the line above is the same
+as:

+    :::coffeescript
+    @listController.addItem input, null, null

 Now if we use `ExampleItemView` for the options `itemClass` than the partial is overrided via our own extended class:

     :::coffeescript
     class ExampleItemView extends KDListItemView